SeanMott/PPC-KAR-HP-Decomp/README.md

 I merely built ontop of the countless hours and months-years they spent to decomp projects and understanding the consoles.

-Special thanks to Jinxy for helping get PPPC and PPC as far as it has with their technical knowledge. :3 - Jas
+Special thanks to Jinxy for helping get PPCC and PPC as far as it has with their technical knowledge. :3 - Jas